-Once identification, at least with a local name, is made find the scientific name.
+Once identification is made find the scientific name.
 This is important because often the same plant will have different local names.
-For example, pigweed to me is a type of wild amaranth but I saw someone else in a different part of the country call purslane pigweed – confusing because they are not even remotely the same or have the same uses or harvest.
+For example, pigweed to me is a type of wild amaranth.
+However, I saw someone else in a different part of the country call purslane, pigweed.
+This is confusing because they are not even remotely the same or have the same uses or harvest.
 Find the scientific name and commit it to memory (this takes practice but it’s worthwhile), this way you can always be sure everyone is talking about the same plant.

 - If you’re in the United States, the USDA has an amazing online plant database that often includes information about historical uses of the plant as well as growing information (assuming it’s a type of wild or native plant).
 Their plant profiles are available as pdf files which are easily printable for future reference.

 - Rosemary Gladstar’s Herbal Recipes for Vibrant Health: This book contains a multitude of recipes but also plenty of basic information on herbs and plants and their many uses.

 - Because I try to stick to things that are growing close at hand and that truly aren’t all that exotic the book, Backyard Medicine, comes in handy often.
 It covers things you’ll find growing in yards and parks – things most of us think of as weeds and gives us lots of healing ways to use them.